When running Facebook ads, your Facebook ad design will make or break your Facebook ads. Period.

 Remember, you are spending money on that creative and wasting money if it’s a bad creative.
 It’s not to say you shouldn’t make tests, but there’s a moment when you know you’ve crafted a super basic ad.

 The rule is (and I know you know exactly what I’m about to say) “quality over quantity” when it comes to your Facebook ad creative.
 Now, we’re not saying screw stock photo’s but make sure those stock photo’s you are using are not ones you’ve seen a thousand times online.
+You can still find high quality stock images if you go to places like Stock Photo’s.

 Here’s an image I’ve personally seen around 657 times in ads, articles and anything else.